 Several times a year, St. Anne's-Belfield School hosts innovators and visionaries from around the world as part of our Inspiration Speaks series.
 Challenging and inspiring, these speakers bring myriad ideas to the School and local community and encourage discourse on a variety of topics related to teaching, learning, education, and growth.

-We are pleased to announce that New York Times best-selling author Erika Christakis will join us on campus Nov.
-14. To reserve your spot, please click here.
+We are pleased to announce that New York Times bestselling author Julie Lythcott-Haims will join us on campus Feb.
+27. Reserve your seat(s) today!

 Dr. Sugata Mitra

 Dr. Mitra's work is at the forefront of a new approach to education which challenges how we teach children in the technological age.